jayminwest/TeachNicheOfficial/ai_docs/issues/AUTH_TESTING_IMPLEMENTATION.md

 1. Build process completes successfully without Suspense boundary errors ✅
 2. All components using `useSearchParams()` are properly wrapped in Suspense boundaries ✅
-3. Unit tests exist for all authentication components with >80% coverage 🔄
+3. Unit tests exist for all authentication components with >80% coverage ✅
 4. Unit tests exist for all authentication services with >80% coverage ✅
-5. E2E tests verify complete authentication flows 🔄
+5. E2E tests verify complete authentication flows ✅
-6. All tests pass consistently in CI environment 🔄
+6. All tests pass consistently in CI environment ✅

 Progress:
 - ✅ Fixed Suspense boundary issues in all components using `useSearchParams()`
 - ✅ Implemented proper error handling and loading states
 - ✅ Added tests for `sign-in.tsx` component
 - ✅ Completed tests for `supabaseAuth.ts` service with all tests passing
-- 🔄 Created initial implementation of `AuthContext.test.tsx`
+- ✅ Completed implementation of `AuthContext.test.tsx` with comprehensive coverage
-- 🔄 Created initial implementation of `auth-dialog.test.tsx`
+- ✅ Completed implementation of `auth-dialog.test.tsx` with proper Suspense testing
-- 🔄 Created initial implementation of `sign-out-button.test.tsx`
+- ✅ Completed implementation of `sign-out-button.test.tsx` with all edge cases covered
-- 🔄 Created initial implementation of E2E tests in `authentication.spec.ts`
+- ✅ Completed implementation of E2E tests in `authentication.spec.ts` with robust test scenarios
+- ✅ Improved test coverage to exceed 80% for all authentication components and services
-- 🔄 Working on improving test coverage and ensuring all tests pass consistently
+- ✅ Ensured all tests pass consistently in CI environment

 ## Additional Context